Main Candidates In Malawis Presidential Election Re-run - UrduPoint

 He spent much of the last few months fighting to keep his job, labelling the court decision a "judicial coup d'etat".

-Last month the Supreme Court threw out his appeal against the Constitutional Court landmark ruling.
+Last month the Supreme Court threw out his appeal against the Constitutional Court's landmark ruling.

 Mutharika responded by accusing judges of working with the opposition to steal the election.

-He came to power on a promise to tackle corruption after the "Cashgate" scandal erupted in 2013, revealing massive looting from state coffers by government officials, ruling-party figures and businessmen.
+He came to power on a promise to tackle corruption after a scandal erupted in 2013, revealing looting from state coffers by government officials, ruling-party figures and businessmen.

 But his first term was tainted by graft allegations, and dominated by food shortages, power outages and ballooning external debt, which have damaged his popularity, as well as concerns about his health.